July 7th, 2019

 At the highway we are rewarded with a pick-up by Barbara.
 She is considered the head trail angel of the network of Helena trail angels.
 But what she really is is the Trail Goddess of Helena.
 She organizes all the other trail angels in giving rides and even hosting hikers.
 In corresponding with her earlier, I guess I gave off good vibes and she matched us with one of her special angels.

 Barbara is a healer and mediator in her professional life but all that she does for hikers in her spare time is just as amazing.
 She drives us around town, giving us the history and pointing out all the landmarks.
 This is the thing about linking up with a local trail angel.
 It’s not about getting stuff for free or taking advantage of people’s generosity.
 It’s about seeing from an insider’s perspective and connecting in a small way with the community.
 I come away from a town with such an intimate knowledge, far removed from what my experience would be if I just stayed in a hotel.
 Sharing time with a trail angel is like living a day-in-the-life of that town, not just passing through it.

 Barbara drops us off at Georgia’s house.
 We are welcomed in and given a tour.
 He house has been remodeled and is colorful and inviting.
 She shows us the spare bedroom, which looks like a room from my childhood dollhouse, it is so cute.
 Relentless volunteers to sleep down on the porch and I look longingly at the soft bed.

 I wonder off to bed way too late and settle down into the softness.
-We’ve hiked a full day, discovered a new amazing town, and made friends with a complete stranger that invited us travellers to share her home.
+We’ve hiked a full day, discovered a new amazing town, and made friends with a complete stranger that invited us travelers to share her home.
 What world is this?
-A good one.
+A beautiful one.